What drives committed long-term partners to seek out affairs?

 Likewise, desire is important to the non-initiating partners as well.
 Even if their response is ‘no’ to their partner’s sexual initiation, they’ll confess that if their partner stops initiating, they miss the feeling of being desired that comes with their partner’s invitations.
 They’re the first to admit that they take their partner’s desire for granted.

 The tension that comes from the push and pull dynamic is suddenly replaced with the question, ‘Why doesn’t my partner initiate anymore?
-Has he lost his desire for me?’
+Have they lost their desire for me?’

 Feeling desire, from a distance